 Every fall, thousands of students make a significant rite of passage: they transition to high school from middle school or junior high.
 Many children feel a lot of anxiety around the first day of high school—the fear of being invisible, the worry of navigating unfamiliar surroundings, and the stress of higher academic expectations.

-But above all else, social anxiety is likely their top concern on the first day of high school: Who will I eat lunch with?
+Above all else, social anxiety is likely their top concern on the first day of high school: Who will I eat lunch with?
 What if I don’t know anyone in my classes?
 Here’s how parents can help their anxious high school students with this transition.

 First, understand that the transition to high school is a major transition, says Carl Pickhardt, Ph.D., author of numerous parenting books and a psychologist in Austin, Texas.
 “It can be daunting—physically, intellectually, emotionally—to be at the bottom of the rung again after being at the top of the heap in eighth grade.”
 So honor the struggle and acknowledge their fears, says Pickhardt.
 “Tell your son or daughter, ‘You have done this before.
 You have successfully coped with change before, and you have these transitional skills.’”

 If you have worries or concerns about your student starting high school, don’t ever communicate them to your child.
 “Your child will receive that as a vote of ‘no confidence’ in them,” warns Pickhardt.
 Instead, help predict challenges, talk about the challenges in a positive way, and assure your teen that these are concerns or fears that every other student also shares.
 Help your teen strategize and plan for those situations that they fear.
 If it’s being alone at lunch time, show him how to plan in advance to take care of himself so he can minimize this.